diahnuri/Database-for-Big-Data-Analytics/README.md

-# Databases for Big Data Analytics – Hands-on Starter Kit
+# Databases for Big Data Analytics – Tutorial
 This repository contains tutorials how to store, manage, manipulate data into database with SQL and No SQL technologies.
 The tutorial is equipped by data samples and hands-on instructions that can be applied directly to RDBMS (PostgreSQL) and NoSQL (MongoDB).
 The tutorial also includes synthetic MPD-style datasets and ready-to-run scripts.